 “They.
 Were.
 Amazing.
 How had I never, in my entire experience, been in a room with so many diverse, brilliant women?
 They came from all over the country (and even outside the country), from all walks of life, all to do the same thing I wanted to do: change the direction of their lives and take control of their futures.” -Shannon Kendall

 After realizing she’d hit a flounder when it came to pursuing her dreams as an actress, Shannon set about investigating how to build a new career in code.
-She was referred to Grace Hopper by a woman engineer she respected and as she explains, “That was it: Grace Hopper or bust.”
+She was referred to the Grace Hopper Program by a woman engineer she respected and as she explains, “That was it: Grace Hopper or bust.”
 The sense of community she found within her female-identifying/non-binary cohort sustained her throughout bootcamp.
 We say this all the time, but we’re invested in our students and want you to succeed, and Shannon knew this to be absolutely true because of the deferred tuition model Grace Hopper employs.

 Nathan Avilez, who graduated from Fullstack’s Chicago campus in December 2018 and had a job the very next month, wants to shout it from the rooftops: Companies should hire Fullstack grads.
 He backs up his sentiment using his own experience and aligning the time investment spent at bootcamp with the Pareto distribution.
 In a nutshell, time spent on bootcamp and bootcamp-adjacent activities puts you pretty close to the amount of investment you need to acquire 80% expert level knowledge—which is a prime place to be after just a few months of intense work.